San Juan Del Sur Day School

 ● Sore throat or difficulty in swallowing

-- ● If a student is sick or a positive test:
+Guidance when a student is sick or has a positive test:

 - ○ If the student has a viral, possibly contagious symptom like runny nose, fever, sore throat or cough–whether you think it’s Covid or not–please keep your child home and wait until they are symptom-free or provide the school a note from a doctor indicating that the symptoms are not contagious.

 If a student has a positive test, whether symptomatic or asymptomatic, the student should isolate for 5 days from the test or onset of symptoms.
 Day 1 starts the day after symptoms began or the day after the positive test.
 If a child has no symptoms after day 5, the child can return to school.

 ● Guidance for when a parent or sibling is sick:

 - The Committee recommends that children in the family where a parent or sibling has suspected Covid be monitored for symptoms daily for 5 days.

 With a confirmed case of COVID, either via a test or doctor, the committee recommends the children isolate for 5 days and return to school if symptom free.